MrBrax/LiveStreamDVR/README.md

 ## Standalone setup

 1. Place the downloaded files in a separate folder from your www directory.
 2. Download the newest client from the releases page and place in the `public` directory, so you have a `public/index.html` file.
+    - *There's no support for custom basepaths with this option, you'll have to build it yourself.
+Check the client-vue directory readme.*
 3. Install dependencies with composer.
 4. Install utilities with pip, see below.
 5. Point your webserver virtualhost to the `public` directory of this app, not the root.